raspberrypilearning/editor-anime-expressions/en/step_6.md

 <h2 class="c-project-heading--task">Style your page</h2>

+Amazing work so far!
 The next steps show you how to use CSS to change the colours, fonts, and layout on your web page.

+CSS is a style sheet language that defines the presentation of HTML documents, including layout, colors, fonts, and spacing.

 --- task ---